T4-FY23-AW-Training-Team1/acoustic_perception/README.md

 `max_spectrum` shows the maximum MUSIC spectrum, which can be said that the spectrum of the estimated direction.

 ## sound_source_localizer
-This package collects sound source directions from the microphone array, and converts them as `SoundSourceDirection.msg` type topics and publish.
+This package collects sound source directions from the microphone array, and converts them as `SoundSourceDirection` type topics and publish.

 Parameters can be set in `sound_source_localizer.param.yaml`

+### Direction estimation (MUSIC method)

+sound_source_localizer estimates the sound source direction through MUSIC mehtod.

+### Duration estimation

 A `geometry_msgs/marker` type topic is also published as an arrow, showing the estimated direction and activity.